ipfs/camp/DEEP_DIVES/44-ipfs-metrics-and-usage-statistics.md

 # IPFS metrics and usage statistics

+## Problem space
+1. Certain user groups (such as scientific research organizations, and binary/library package managers) will not adopt IPFS unless they can track metrics and usage statistics in as good or better ways as they do today.
+Today, download count is used as a proxy for usage.
+How could IPFS provide even better metrics/stats?
+1. How are applications using IPFS features today?
+How are those applications themselves being used?

+## Goal
+By the end of the session, we'd like to have a prioritized list of features that would most help applications built on top of IPFS and an accompanying set of ideas/proposals for how they might be implemented.

+We should be able to provide that list to the IPFS development team to help focus their time and energy on highest-value work.

-Open problems around metrics and usage statistics in IPFS can be grouped as follows:
+## Open problems around IPFS metrics and usage statistics
 - Collection Logistics
-  - How to collect telemetry like application metrics and usage in a distributed world?
+  - How to collect telemetry-like application metrics and usage in a distributed world?
   - Is metric collection done by a separate kind of IPFS node?
 If so, who runs these collector nodes?
 - Storage Logistics
   - Where do the collected metrics go?